 Moose Mountain Mining and Geology Principals are industry leaders.
-MMTS principals have a combined experience of more than 290 years of in mine operations, consulting and design.
+MMTS principals have a combined experience of more than 300 years of in mine operations, consulting and design.
 From preliminary resource estimation and pre-feasibility studies to production optimization in operating mines, MMTS provides a comprehensive range of evaluation and reporting services.
 Expertise includes coal and oil sands operations, gold, copper and other metal extraction, open pit and underground mining.
-Moose Mountain is a team of around 40 members and has developed synergies with many other firms and subcontractors in the industry.
+Moose Mountain is a team of approximately 40 members and has developed synergies with many other firms and subcontractors in the industry.
 Principals and associates at Moose Mountain are highly skilled in using mine software applications, specifically MineSight®.
 Brief biographies for each of our management team members are provided below.
 Their full resumes are available by request.

-Jim Gray, President and Principal, P.Eng., Mining Engineer (NI 43-101 QP): Jim has 40 plus years of consulting and mine operations experience encompassing resource estimation, conceptual scoping studies, strategic planning, detailed designs, production schedule optimization, capital and operating costing, permitting, new mine start-up, operations management, and operations planning and supervision.
+Jim Gray, Chairman of Board of Directors and Principal, P.Eng., Mining Engineer (NI 43-101 QP): Jim has 45 plus years of consulting and mine operations experience encompassing resource estimation, conceptual scoping studies, strategic planning, detailed designs, production schedule optimization, capital and operating costing, permitting, new mine start-up, operations management, and operations planning and supervision.
 He has worked in underground tin in Tasmania and open pit operations in Canada for Fording Coal in the Elk Valley and in Prairie strip mining.
 Since leaving operations, he has been consulting internationally for 15 years in Chile, Peru, Bolivia, Australia, Iran, and North America.
 Jim was involved with the Quebrada Blanca project in Chile from original conceptual planning through resource development, financing, and start -up and productions reconciliation for non-recourse funding conditions.
 He is a NI 43-101 QP, has provided review consulting for Transalta, Teck Cominco, Placer Dome, and consulted on numerous projects around the world.
 Jim has been involved in equipment control and production monitoring systems for large mining equipment and fleet management as a Director of Aquila Mining Systems.

-Roger Berdusco, Principal, Sustainability, B.S.F, RPF, Professional Forester: Roger has over 35 years of experience in coal mining management focused on Environmental, Permitting and Regulatory, Aboriginal, and Community Affairs.
+Roger Berdusco, Principal, Sustainability, B.S.F, RPF, Professional Forester: Roger has over 45 years of experience in coal mining management focused on Environmental, Permitting and Regulatory, Aboriginal, and Community Affairs.
 During those years, he also had responsibilities that included operational and exploration geology, and Public Affairs.
 He worked for over 30 years at Teck and its predecessor mines in the Elk Valley, and three years at the corporate office in Calgary, AB.
 There he supervised Corporate Environmental and Aboriginal Affairs for six coal mining operations in BC and Alberta, the United States and Mexico.
 Roger and the companies he represented were recognized on many occasions for excellence in Environmental Management at provincial and federal levels.